advaitmannepalli/advaitmannepalli/README.md

 - 👋 Hi, I’m Advait Mannepalli
 - 👀 I’m interested in web development and general programming
-- 🌱 I’m currently working as a Software Developer
+- 🌱 Worked as a Software Developer
 - 💞️ I’m looking to collaborate on web development projects in the future
 - 📫 How to reach me advaitmannepalli@gmail.com